superdaminou/brain-organizer/README.md

 How to release:

 - cargo build --release
-- retrieve under ./target/release/brain_manager.exe and run
+- retrieve executable under ./target/release/ and run

 Modes:
 - [DEFAULT] GUI: Visualize and manager all through a simple gui